 Southern VT Covered Bridges

 Southern Vermont includes the famous Mt.
-Snow region, the Deerfield Valley, historic Manchester, Arlington, Bennington and Shoreham.
-A short venture off of scenic Route 100 will bring you to several covered bridges.
+Snow region, the Deerfield Valley, historic Manchester, Arlington, Bennington, and Shoreham.
+A short venture off of scenic Route 100 will bring you to several historic covered bridges.
 Slow down, take your time on the dirt and gravel roads in this area and discover some of the state’s most interesting covered bridges.
 Please share your VT Covered Bridge comments.
 To feature your business, contact us.

 Southern Vermont Covered Bridges